 You may have heard the hype around Enhertu®, or trastuzumab deruxtecan, over the past few years.
 Enhertu is an innovative targeted therapy that can be used to treat some types of metastatic breast cancers.
 Much of the excitement surrounding Enhertu stems from extremely promising trial results that have even been described as ‘unprecedented’.
 Many experts believe that Enhertu will dramatically change how breast cancer is treated, not just for HER2-positive cases but also for many cancer previously considered HER2-negative.

 Trastuzumab deruxtecan, brand name Enhertu®, is trastuzumab joined with the chemotherapy agent deruxtecan, administered intravenously.
-It is approved as a second line treatment option for people who have had previous treatment for secondary HER2+ breast cancer that was unsuccessful32.
+It is approved as a second line treatment option for people who have had previous treatment for metastatic HER2+ breast cancer that was unsuccessful32.

 It is also approved to treat metastatic HER2-low breast cancers.
 HER2-low is a new way to classify breast cancer, it includes some hormone receptor-positive (HR+) and triple negative breast cancers (TNBC) that were previously considered HER2-negative (HER2-).
-Patients must have received prior chemotherapy to treat secondary breast cancer or developed a recurrence during or within six months of completing chemotherapy after surgery (adjuvant treatment) to be eligible for treatment33.
+Patients must have received prior chemotherapy to treat metastatic breast cancer or developed a recurrence during or within six months of completing chemotherapy after surgery (adjuvant treatment) to be eligible for treatment33.

 3. Kinase inhibitors